-Students at Iowa college drop union organizing effort
+Students at Iowa college ask to drop union organizing effort

-DES MOINES, Iowa (AP) — Students at an Iowa college have ended their effort to expand a union representing student workers because of fear a federal board would reject their request and set back unions at colleges across the country.
+DES MOINES, Iowa (AP) — Students at an Iowa college are seeking to end their effort to expand a union representing student workers because of fear a federal board would reject their request and set back unions at colleges across the country.

 Grinnell College student Cory McCartan helped organize the Union of Grinnell Student Dining Workers.
-He confirms Friday that the group withdrew its petition from the National Labor Relations Board on Thursday in the face of opposition from college administrators.
+He confirms Friday that the group has asked to withdraw its petition from the National Labor Relations Board in the face of opposition from college administrators.

+A regional official with the board will decide whether to grant the request.
 A smaller union representing only food service workers will remain.

-McCartan says his group decided to drop their plans because of a belief that a board appointed by President Donald Trump wouldn’t give them a fair hearing and that a rejection would hurt existing student unions at other colleges.
+McCartan says his group believes a board appointed by President Donald Trump wouldn’t give them a fair hearing, and a rejection would hurt existing student unions at other colleges.

 Most Read Business Stories